Loic74650/ioBoard/README.md

 </ul>
 <br />

-The above Json commands representing the state of the I/Os are updated as soon as a Digital I/O or changes state or every 30 secs for the Analog Inputs.
+The above Json commands representing the state of the I/Os are updated as soon as a Digital I/O changes state or every 30 secs for the Analog Inputs.
 </p><br />

 NOTES: